top of page

 I began designing my own characters at the height of Pokémania - that wonderful time in the late 90s when Pokémon had exploded onto the scene in North America.
 The first character I had ever designed was a simple green and blue dragon.
 From that point on I would continue to enjoy designing characters and thinking up fantasy settings for them to live in.

 I made my first attempts at drawing digitally when I was a child.
 I would sit at our family computer and draw in MS Paint with a mouse.
 I remember printing out my extremely bright geometric drawings and wasting all of our printer ink the process.
-My parents must have noticed how much I enjoyed drawing digitally because they got me a secondhand Wacom tablet and Adobe Photoshop, and I've been been using those brands ever since.
-I have since upgraded my setup to a Wacom Cintiq 22, but I still use Adobe Photoshop to this day.
+My parents must have noticed how much I enjoyed drawing digitally because they got me a secondhand Wacom tablet and Adobe Photoshop.
+I've since upgraded to a Cintiq 22, and really enjoy the pen-to-paper feel of drawing directly on a screen.

 Desk Full Size.jpg